 A designer can help you in multiple ways.
 For instance, by opting to hire one, you’ll immediately get access to a large batch of high-quality images that would otherwise be out of reach (if, instead, you’re doing the design on your own volition).
 In turn, this will free up a valuable chunk of time which can then be applied to growing your business and better macro-management of your social media channels.

 But saving time is much more than just hiring outside talent.

 Create a Consistent Image Format

-Regardless, if you choose to make the images on your own or hire a designer to do it in your stead, one big thing you should be careful about is creating a standard image format which you can use down the road.
+Regardless, if you choose to make the images on your own or hire a designer to do it in your stead, one big thing you should be careful about is creating a standard image format that you can use down the road.
 Some tend to call this format an “image set”, but this theory is of little help here.
 What’s important in regards to image standards is to always have: